Supersymmetric field theories and the elliptic index theorem with complex coefficients: Introduction

 \section{Introduction}

-The last 35 years have seen rich cross-fertilization between topology, geometry, analysis and quantum field theory.
+The last 35 years have seen rich cross-fertilization between geometry, topology, and quantum field theory.
 A key aspect is rooted in the connection between supersymmetric mechanics and the Atiyah--Singer index theorem~\cite{susymorse,Alvarez,GetzlerIndex}.
-Witten's work from the late 80s~\cite{witten_ell,WittenDirac} points towards a generalization of the index theorem associated with the analysis of 2-dimensional quantum field theory on the one hand and the algebraic topology of elliptic cohomology on the other---specifically, the string orientation of topological modular forms (TMF), c.f.,~\cite{AHS,AHR}.
-Such an index theorem, if it existed, would probe some very subtle analytical and differential geometric aspects of these field theories, mimicking the known intricacies in TMF~\cite{HopkinsTMF}.
-In so doing, it would also provide differential-geometric tools for studying powerful homotopy invariants.
+Witten's work from the late `80s~\cite{Witten_Elliptic,WittenDirac} points towards a generalization of the index theorem associated with the analysis of 2-dimensional quantum field theory on the one hand and the algebraic topology of elliptic cohomology on the other---specifically, the string orientation of topological modular forms (TMF)~\cite{AHS,AHR}.
+Such an index theorem would probe subtle invariants of these field theories, mirroring the known intricacies in TMF~\cite{HopkinsTMF}.
+In so doing, it would also impart geometric meaning to powerful homotopy invariants.

-This paper offers a glimpse at this picture by putting the geometry of 2-dimensional field theories in direct contact with the string orientation of~$\TMF\otimes \C$ and proving a baby case of this hoped-for index theorem.
-We work with a version of the differential cocycle model for $\TMF\otimes \C$ developed in~\cite{DBE_WG}, wherein functions on a certain super double loop space furnish cocycles.
-Analyzing two types of classical field theories and their 1-loop quantum partition functions yields three main results: (1) an analytic construction of elliptic Mathai--Quillen Thom forms for $\TMF\otimes \C$, (2) an analytic construction of the Witten class of a family of string manifolds, and (3) an index theorem equating the pushforwards associated to these two constructions.